--stat status | \
+-stat status |

 Serves as a filter to search for an HDL element with a specific instrumentation status.
-If \ is entered, any instrumentation status is included in the search.
+If is entered, any instrumentation status is included in the search.
 The status argument takes the following options:

-- disabled limits search to disabled watchpoints, breakpoints, and other disabled HDL design units (available only in Identify debugger). - enabled limits search to enabled watchpoints, breakpoints, and other enabled HDL design units (available only in Identify debugger). - instrumented limits search to the sampling clock, and watchpoints and breakpoints that have been marked as instrumented (available only in Identify instrumentor). - not-instrumented limits search to watchpoints and breakpoints that have not been instrumented (available only in Identify instrumentor). - sample\only limits search to sample-only watchpoints (available only in Identify instrumentor). - trigger\only limits search to trigger-only watchpoints (available only in Identify instrumentor).
+- disabled limits search to disabled watchpoints, breakpoints, and other disabled HDL design units (available only in the debugger). - enabled limits search to enabled watchpoints, breakpoints, and other enabled HDL design units (available only in the debugger). - instrumented limits search to the sampling clock, and watchpoints and breakpoints that have been marked as instrumented (available only in the instrumentor). - not-instrumented limits search to watchpoints and breakpoints that have not been instrumented (available only in the instrumentor). - sample_only limits search to sample-only watchpoints (available only in the instrumentor). - trigger_only limits search to trigger-only watchpoints (available only in the instrumentor).